 The horse in the Air France logo is special.
 It’s a mythical creature recognized around the world.
 Known as the winged seahorse, the logo blends two mythical elements.
 The head is from Pegasus, and the horse is from Greek mythology.
 Pegasus stands for strength, freedom, and creativity, often associated with wisdom and artistic inspiration.

-The tail draws from Annam’s dragon, which is significant to Vietnam’s royal family.
-In Vietnamese culture, dragons symbolize power, nobility, and good fortune, acting as guardians linked to rain, which is vital for agriculture.
+The tail is drawn from Annam’s dragon, which is significant to the Vietnamese royal family.
+In Vietnamese culture, dragons symbolize power, nobility, and good fortune, serving as guardians of rain, which is vital for agriculture.
 This reflects a respect for Vietnam’s culture and history.
 The winged seahorse symbolizes the unity of different cultures, histories, and myths, positioning Air France as a connector between nations.

 What does Air France hop mean?

 Air France Hop, previously called HOP!, is Air France’s wing for shorter regional flights.
-It connects small towns to bigger cities, working like a bridge to the wider Air France network.
-The airline started on December 21, 2012, after Air France merged three smaller airlines: Airlinair, Brit Air, and Régional.
+It connects small towns to larger cities, serving as a bridge to the wider Air France network.
+The airline began operations on December 21, 2012, following Air France’s merger of three smaller airlines: Airlinair, Brit Air, and Régional.

-By combining these three companies, Air France Hop got a mix of planes and routes that covered a big part of France and some areas outside it.
-This was all about reaching more places, including those that are hard to get to, and making sure everyone has a chance to connect to Air France’s larger network.
+By combining these three companies, Air France Hop gained a mix of planes and routes that covered much of France and some areas outside it.
+This was all about reaching more places, including hard-to-reach ones, and making sure everyone has a chance to connect to Air France’s broader network.

 What happened to Air France hop?

-Air France Hop, which started in 2013 as HOP!, has seen a lot of changes over the years.
+Air France Hop, which started in 2013 as HOP!, has seen many changes over the years.
 It was the part of Air France that handled shorter regional flights, helping connect smaller places with bigger airports.
 This setup made it easier for people to tap into Air France-KLM’s wider network.
 HOP! was created to make Air France’s regional services better and more recognizable.

 But in 2020, Air France decided to merge with HOP! right into itself.
 This big change made things simpler and more efficient inside the Air France-KLM group.
-So, the HOP! the name would go away, and everything about HOP! — its planes, routes, and operations — would become part of Air France.
+So, the HOP! the name would go away, and everything about HOP! its planes, routes, and operations would become part of Air France.
 The goal was to offer smoother, more connected services to passengers under the well-known Air France brand, especially for those shorter flights.
-This move shows Air France’s effort to keep up with the aviation world’s ever-changing nature, making sure they stay efficient and meet their customers’ needs.
+This move shows Air France’s effort to keep up with the ever-changing nature of the aviation world, ensuring it stays efficient and meets its customers’ needs.